EsotericSoftware/kryo/README.md

 #### ReferenceResolver

 Under the covers, a ReferenceResolver handles tracking objects that have been read or written and provides int reference IDs.
-Multiple default implementations are provided:
+Multiple implementations are provided:

 1. MapReferenceResolver is used by default if a reference resolver is not specified.
 It uses Kryo's IdentityObjectIntMap (a [cuckoo hashmap](https://en.wikipedia.org/wiki/Cuckoo%5Fhashing)) to track written objects.
 This kind of map has very fast gets and does not allocate for put, but puts for very large numbers of objects can be somewhat slow.
 2. HashMapReferenceResolver uses a HashMap to track written objects.
 This kind of map allocates for put but may provide better performance for object graphs with a very high number of objects.
 3. ListReferenceResolver uses an ArrayList to track written objects.
-For object graphs with relatively few objects, this can be faster than using a map.
+For object graphs with relatively few objects, this can be faster than using a map (~15% faster in some tests).
 This should not be used for graphs with many objects because it has a linear look up to find objects that have already been written.

-The `useReferences(Class)` method returns a boolean to decide if references are supported for a class.
+ReferenceResolver `useReferences(Class)` can be overridden.
+It returns a boolean to decide if references are supported for a class.
 If a class doesn't support references, the varint reference ID is not written before objects of that type.
 If a class does not need references and objects of that type appear in the object graph many times, the serialized size can be greatly reduced by disabling references for that class.
 The default reference resolver returns false for all primitive wrappers and enums.
 It is common to also return false for String and other classes, depending on the object graphs being serialized.

 ```java
 public boolean useReferences (Class type) {